gilligan-ees-4760/EES_4760_5760_website/content/policies.md

 **I expect you to complete the assigned reading before class on the day for which it is assigned.**

-**Homework will be due by 11:59 PM on the due date.** You will set up a Box folder for this course at <https://vanderbilt.box.com>
+**Homework will be due by 11:59 PM on the due date.**
-and share it with me (put me in the role of Editor), and you will turn in homework by making a subfolder for each homework assignment and uploading
-{{% NETLOGO %}} `.nlogo` model files or text files.
+You will turn in homework to Brightspace.

 ### General instructions for reading assignments